 Secondly, in your program, or as an announcement, inform the guests that the photographer has full range and they will ask people to put their phones or cameras down, or away for a shot they need.
 You paid (good money) for a professional and it’s important that their shots- say of your first kiss- isn’t blocked by 40 stretched out arms with phones in hand.

 Now you won’t be able to play social media police, so you have to be willing to accept that people won’t follow the rules you have set out.

 I hope this helps you in the decision to have or not have personal devices and social media at your wedding.
-Thinking about announcing your engagement on social media?
-Check out this post I wrote a while back about how to get creative with it.

 Need help with your wedding?
 Let’s chat about how I can help.